17 Alarming Corruption in Sports Statistics in 2025

 Sports has been home to multi-billion-dollar deals and is deeply rooted in political and private interests, allowing corruption to occur with its immense resources.

-Loss/Damages Caused By Sports Corruption Statistics
+Losses and Damages Caused By Sports Corruption Statistics

 The money laundered in sports corruption amounts to approximately $800 billion to $2 trillion annually.
 Corrupt practices and the illegal betting market were behind this global corruption.